Probing non-Markovian quantum dynamics with data-driven analysis: Beyond "black-box" machine learning models: Numerical results

-We start by validating the scheme for data driven reconstruction of the minimal dimension $r$ of a Markovian embedding (see Methods~\ref{subsec:emb_reconstr} for the description of the reconstruction procedure).
-The results for the fixed memory depth hyperparameter $K=75$, several noise levels $\sigma$, and two values of trajectories length $T$, are presented in Fig.~\ref{fig:first_part_of_results}a.
-One can see that $r$ underestimates the dimension $d^2d_\rE^2$ of the natural Markovian embedding induced by ${\cal L}$, which we also call a \emph{natural rank}, though approaches it with decreasing the noise level and increasing the size of the data set.
-As one may expect, an increase of the noise in the measurements leads to the reduction of the weight of memory effects, making the observed dynamics to be more Markovian-like, and reducing an effective rank of the reconstructed Markovian embedding.
-The situation becomes critical at $\sigma=0.1$, where the algorithm is almost unable to recognize memory effects against the background noise.
-Using Eq.~\eqref{eq:effctive-dim}, we also compute the effective dimensions of the environment $d_\rE^{\rm eff}$, presented in Table~\ref{tab:effective-dims}.
-We see that for small noise amplitudes and sufficiently long trajectories the value of $d_\rE^{\rm eff}$ matches the value of $d_\rE$ exactly.
+We start discussion of the results of data processing from the reconstruction of the trajectories subspace dimension $r$ and the effective dimension of the environment $d^{\rm eff}_\rE$.
+The comparison of the exact $r$ and the reconstructed from data one for the fixed memory depth hyperparameter $K=75$, several noise amplitudes $\sigma$, and two values of a data set trajectories length $N$, is presented in Fig.~\ref{fig:first_part_of_results}{\bf a}.
+One can see that the reconstructed $r$ underestimates the exact value of $r$ that is equal to $d^2d_\rE^2$ though approaches it with decreasing the noise level and increasing the length of trajectories forming a data set.
+In the case of $\sigma=0$, reconstructed $r$ precisely fits the exact one.
+The tiny difference appearing for large $r$ is due to negligible memory effects that do not fit into given memory length $K$.
+For finite $\sigma$ it is impossible to recognize some weak memory effects in front of noise, this leads to underestimated $r$ value.
+The situation becomes critical when $\sigma=0.1$, as the algorithm is almost unable to recognize the signal against the background noise.
+We also compare the exact effective dimensions of the environment $d_\rE^{\rm eff}$ with its data driven reconstruction $\ceil*{\sqrt{r / d^2}}$, where $r$ is reconstructed from the data.
+The comparison is given in Table~\ref{tab:effective-dims}.
+We see that for small noise amplitudes and sufficiently long trajectories in a data set, the value of $d_\rE^{\rm eff}$ is reconstructed exactly.

-Although $r$ is an underestimation of the natural rank, the Markovian embedding of size $r$ is enough to properly predict dynamics of the system (see Methods~\ref{subsec:emb_reconstr} for the details of the embedding reconstruction procedure).
-In Fig.~\ref{fig:dynamics_prediction}a we demonstrate the agreement between the prediction based on the $r$-dimensional Markovian embedding, reconstructed by our approach from noisy data ${\cal S}_{\rm noisy}=\{{\cal T}^{(i)}_{\rm noisy}\}_{i=1}^{L}$ and the test trajectory of the system ${\cal T}_{\rm clean}^{\rm test}$ for $K=75$, $T=200$, $d_\rE=3$ and several different values of $\sigma$.
-The first $K$ density matrices from ${\cal T}_{\rm noisy}^{\rm test}$ are passed as an input of Eq.~\eqref{eq:dynamics_prediction} that returns the prediction for an arbitrary discrete time moment, i.e.

-One can see that method works correctly and predicts the irregular non-Markovian dynamics of a qubit.
-Even if a data set and a test trajectory are effected by noise with reasonably high standard deviation $\sigma=0.1$, the approach is capable to predict the system's dynamics at a small time scale.

-Then we study how the selection of the memory depth hyperparemeter $K$ impacts the accuracy of the prediction.
-For this purpose we introduce the distance function between trajectories as follows: